zy0n/zyb0t-releases/ez-MM-SPOT_README.md

 ### This DISABLES TRADING_LIMIT from being set to any value that will cause an order.
 - Value Type: `Boolean`
 - Example Value: `"TL_PROTECT": false`
   - In the last line of my code, before I send the 'overrides' to be written, it checks for this value
   - If it is true, it will set ' '+0 as your TL to prevent a real order from being placed

 # "ALLOW_MMSR"
 ### Manually initiates a SR like sell system.
  - Value Type: Boolean
+ - Example Value: `"ALOW_MMSR": false`
  - It disables buying when this mode is true. so don't forget its on once you reduce.**
     - The reduction happens like this:
         - It takes your current pair bagValue and divides it by MMSR_RATIO